Drowned in Sound

-Drowned in Sound, sometimes abbreviated to DiS, is a UK-based music webzine.
+Drowned in Sound (sometimes abbreviated to DiS) is a UK-based music webzine.
 Founded by editor Sean Adams, the site features reviews, news, interviews, and discussion forums.

 History

-DiS began as an email fanzine in 1998 called The Last Resort but was relaunched by founder and editor Sean Adams as Drowned in Sound in 2000.

-The site was mostly based on contributions from unpaid writers and has an integrated forum to allow for discussion and comments on interviews, news and reviews.
-It also included a user-rated database of artists and bands as well as details for most live music venues in the UK.

-In 2005, the site launched a podcast called Drowned in Sound Radio.

-Drowned in Sound also launched a label, Drowned in Sound Recordings, in 2004 which released albums for a few bands, including Brett Anderson, Emily Haines, Jeniferever, Martha Wainwright, Metric, Redjetson, The Stills, ThisGirl, and Youthmovies.
+DiS began as an email fanzine in 1998 called The Last Resort, but was relaunched by founder and editor Sean Adams as Drowned in Sound in 2000.
+It was mostly based on contributions from unpaid writers and has an integrated forum to allow for discussion and comments on interviews, news, and reviews.
+The website also included a user-rated database of artists and bands as well as details for most live music venues in the UK.
+In 2005, Drowned in Sound launched a podcast called Drowned in Sound Radio.
+The site also launched a label, Drowned in Sound Recordings, in 2004; which released albums for a few bands, including Brett Anderson, Emily Haines, Jeniferever, Martha Wainwright, Metric, Redjetson, the Stills, ThisGirl, and Youthmovies.

-In November 2007, DiS teamed up with ad-supported download site RCRDLBL.com to launch an audio and video blog, entitled "Drownload".

-DiS was involved with the Summer Sundae festival since 2008, and in 2010 kicked off their 10th anniversary celebrations with a line-up headlined by the Futureheads and Frightened Rabbit.
+In November 2007, Drowned in Sound teamed up with ad-supported download site RCRDLBL.com to launch an audio and video blog, entitled "Drownload".
+Since 2008, Drowned in Sound was involved with the Summer Sundae festival, and in 2010, it kicked off their 10th anniversary celebrations with a line-up headlined by the Futureheads and Frightened Rabbit.
 Previously, they hosted the Friday night billing of the Rising Stage as being presented in partnership with Drowned in Sound.

-Shutdown
+Shutdown and relaunch

 In April 2019, Pitchfork reported the closure of the site following a Facebook post by Adams.
 While the editorial content of the site stopped, the community forums remained active.

-Relaunch

-In March 2023 Adams launched a podcast under the site name.
-This later extended to a newsletter, record label and a full new website with editorial content.
+In March 2023, Adams launched a podcast under the site name.
+It later extended to a newsletter, record label, and a full new website with editorial content.

 Ownership

-It is now fully independent, owned by the site founder.
-Previously, a percentage of DrownedinSound.com (the website) and the Drowned in Sound Recordings record label was owned by Silentway Ltd.

-DiS had a short-lived partnership with Rupert Murdoch's BSkyB, which ended by mutual consent in August 2008, resulting in the majority of staff being laid off.
+Drowned in Sound is now fully independent, owned by the site founder.
+Previously, a percentage of the website DrownedinSound.com and the Drowned in Sound Recordings record label was owned by Silentway Ltd. It had a short-lived partnership with Rupert Murdoch's BSkyB, which ended by mutual consent in August 2008, resulting in the majority of staff being laid off.